-Cage and Alissa Paris inhabit different characters and manipulate objects in a story that is both personal and universal, exploring home, migration, and reclamation through multiple lenses.
+Cage and Alissa Paris, and Destiny Anderson inhabit different characters and manipulate objects in a story that is both personal and universal, exploring home, migration, and reclamation through multiple lenses.

 “Khephra ritualizes the journey from Home to Home while invoking laughter, head nods and sing-a-longs, all in the same breath." – Shá Cage

 Cage has gained a reputation for her risk-taking work over the past ten years through her solo performances and community collaborations, such as her recent productions of U/G/L/Y, Testify and her curation of The Blacker the Berry, which featured more than 50 female artists of color at Intermedia Arts.
 While she has cultivated a loyal following for her ritually based, diasporic signature work with this new work, Khephra, she is stepping into exciting and new ground.

 Ibe Kaba (I Am Africa Poem), Desdamona (I Been Rap), SeeMore Perspective (Adapted Rap), Destiny Anderson (Keti Rap), Rick, Ginny, EG Bailey (12 Days of African Christmas)

 Join us before the show for these free art workshops!
 (Space is limited, so order soon!)